Also known as: close-grip chin-up, close grip chin up, close-grip pull-up, close grip pull up, close-grip chinups

 What are the benefits of narrow pull ups?

-What are common mistakes when doing narrow pull ups?
+What are common mistakes with narrow pull ups?

-How can I progress to or find alternatives for narrow pull ups?
+How can I progress or regress narrow pull ups?